Sacraments

 Baptism The celebration of infant baptism will be scheduled after the parents have completed the pre-baptismal instructions in their parish.
 Non-parishioners must have the permission of their pastor for the baptism to take place.

-RCIA Adults wishing to join or come home to the Catholic Church can take part in the RCIA (Rite of Christian Initiation of Adults) process.
-RCIA sessions are offered on Wednesday evenings.
+OCIA Adults wishing to join or come home to the Catholic Church can take part in the OCIA (Order of Christian Initiation of Adults) process.
+OCIA sessions are offered on Wednesday evenings.

 Reconciliation/Confession When he celebrates the sacrament of Reconciliation, or Penance, the priest is fulfilling the ministry of the Good Shepherd who seeks the lost sheep and of the Father who welcomes home the prodigal son on his return.
 The priest is the sign and the instrument of God's merciful love for the sinner.

-The sacrament of Reconciliation is celebrated weekly on Saturdays and Communal Penance Services during the season of Advent and Lent.
+The sacrament of Reconciliation is celebrated weekly on Sundays and Communal Penance Services during the season of Advent and Lent.

 Marriage (Contact Xavier Hall Parish Office)